Intervention

 Myth 4: PBIS means no discipline

-Myth 5: PBIS only works in certain kinds of schools
+Myth 5: PBIS only works with certain age groups

-Those who only know about PBIS in passing might be inclined to think that it only works in certain environments.
-For example, some believe PBIS only works at the elementary school level because the students are young enough for it to make an impression.
-Others might think it works best in a middle or high school environment because the students have developed the ability to reflect on their behavior.
+Those who only know PBIS in passing might assume it works best with a specific age group.
+Some believe it’s most effective in elementary schools because the students are young enough for it to make an impression.
+Others might think it works best in middle or high schools because students at this age have developed the ability to reflect on their behavior.

 Myth 7: PBIS means more work